 By Dr. Paul Jerard, E-RYT 500, YACEP

-Although Ashtanga, Power, Vinyasa, and some forms of Hatha Yoga, do offer aerobic benefits and cardiovascular endurance, some Yoga instructors have tried to design it as a high octane workout.
-Simply put, the physical forms of Yoga were never meant to be a purely physical activity, like running, step aerobics, or kickboxing tend to be.
+Although Ashtanga, Power, Vinyasa, and some forms of Hatha Yoga offer aerobic benefits and cardiovascular endurance, some Yoga instructors have tried to design classes as high-octane workouts.
+Simply put, the physical styles of Yoga were never meant to be purely physical activity, like running, step aerobics, or kickboxing tend to be.

-The modern health club version of Yoga, that people practice, does tend to emphasize cardiovascular health and endurance-building sessions over the mental and spiritual practices included in traditional Yoga schools.
-Those, who are interested in practicing a more physically challenging and athletic form, should enroll in Yoga classes at gyms, or they should try Ashtanga, Vinyasa, Flow or Power classes.
-These styles work the body with a focus on deriving strength and aerobic benefits from the session.
+The modern health club version of Yoga that people practice does tend to emphasize cardiovascular health and endurance-building sessions over the mental and spiritual practices included in traditional Yoga schools.
+Those interested in practicing a more physically challenging and athletic form should enroll in Yoga classes at gyms or try Ashtanga, Vinyasa, Flow, or Power classes.
+These styles work the body, focusing on deriving strength and aerobic benefits from the session.

 Tips about Teaching Yoga for Aerobic Benefits